kpavery/goldmine/README.md

 Overview
 --------

 GOLDMine is a browser extension designed to get course data from UCSB's GOLD system.
 This allows students to leverage their courses (enrolled in, past and presently) in new ways.
-Currently, the extension is in active development for the Safari and Chrome browsers.
+Currently the extension is in active development for the Safari and Chrome browsers.

 Features
 --------

-GOLDMine's Current features include:
+GOLDMine's current features include:
-- Gets course data from GOLD
+- Get course data from GOLD
-- Allows students to quickly look up professors on RateMyProfessors
+- Allow students to quickly look up professors on RateMyProfessors
-- Allows students to view each classroom on an interactive map of UCSB
+- Allow students to view each classroom on an interactive map of UCSB

 Future
 ------